Scholarships

 Terms & Conditions

-Applications will be reviewed by the Trustees and shortlisted applicants may be called for an interview in person, if in the UK or, if overseas, by Skype.
+Applications will be reviewed by the Trustees and shortlisted applicants may be called for an interview.

 Awards will be paid in two installments, depending on the nature of the support requested.
 The first will be made on proof of commencement or continuation of the doctoral programme at the start of the next academic year; the second installment will follow receipt of a satisfactory progress report supported by the dissertation supervisor(s), to be received by the 30 April following.